Barracuda Steel Drums, Owner

 info@barracudasteeldrums.com

-Emily Lemmerman first played a steel drum in 1994 during her percussion studies at Ithaca College with Gordon Stout and Ted Rounds.
+Emily first played a steel pan in 1994 during her percussion studies at Ithaca College with Gordon Stout and Ted Rounds.
 Her love of the instrument led her out of the orchestra and into the panyard.
-This path took her to Appalachia, the adopted home of Trinidadian and renowned steelband craftsman Dr. Ellie Mannette.
-She traveled to West Virginia to participate in his annual summer workshops and perform with many of the great artists in the steelband community.
+This path led her to Appalachia, the adopted home of Trinidadian and renowned steelband craftsman Dr. Ellie Mannette.
+She traveled to West Virginia to attend his annual summer workshops and perform with many of the great artists in the steelband community.
 These experiences influenced her work back at Ithaca, where she began her advocacy of the steel drum as an orchestral instrument.
 After earning her performance degree in 1998, she moved to Morgantown to study steel drum construction with Dr. Mannette, whose symphonic vision of the instrument continues to inform and inspire her work.

-Lemmerman apprenticed with Dr. Mannette and worked for his company from 1998-2004.
-Here, she honed her building and tuning skills and continued her involvement with his steelband workshop as its Coordinator for four successful seasons.
+Lemmerman apprenticed with Dr. Mannette and worked for his company full-time from 1998-2004.
+Here, she honed her building and tuning skills and served as the director of his steelband workshop for four successful seasons.
+After leaving Morgantown for Austin in 2004, she remained lifelong friends with Ellie.

-Emily Lemmerman now lives in Austin, Texas.
-She is very active in the steelband community, and her work has taken her all over the world.
-She continues to build and tune steel drums in the style of Dr. Ellie Mannette, and strives to achieve the level of excellence he so passionately models.
+Emily Lemmerman lives in Austin, Texas with her toddler twins.
+She continues to build and tune steel drums in the style of Dr. Ellie Mannette, and strives to achieve the level of excellence he so passionately modelled.
 It is in honor of Dr. Mannette, his support, and his impact on her life that she chose the name “Barracuda” - a legendary instrument of his design - for her company.

 Inside Out Steelband, Director